Careers Information, Advice and Guidance

 - is contained within all subjects across the curriculum

-Natalie Phillips is a careers adviser who works at SSA on behalf of 15billionebp, a charity which aims to bring together education, businesses and other partners to inspire young people to achieve their potential and thrive in their careers.
+Courtney Green is a careers adviser who works at SSA on behalf of 15billionebp, a charity which aims to bring together education, businesses and other partners to inspire young people to achieve their potential and thrive in their careers.

-Natalie meets with Year 11 students once a week to ensure they make the best decisions for the future.
+Courtney meets with Year 11 students once a week to ensure they make the best decisions for the future.
 These individual meetings (whether in person or virtual) involve discussions regarding the student’s plans and the range of next-step options that are available to them.

 Every student receives an individual progression plan that records the main ideas discussed and practical ways forward agreed with the student; for example, guidance on decision making, and advice on specialist courses related to the student’s interests.